Father fought to save son's life at work

 Mr Ritchie said the teenager had been very safety-conscious.

+Defence counsel Ian Duguid, while cross-examining Mr Ritchie, said the company was fined £120,000 after admitting breaching Health and Safety guidelines over a failure to assess the risk Michael McLean may have been exposed to.

+Advocate depute Mr Goddard later re-examined Mr Ritchie and asked if the health and safety guilty plea for breaching risk assessment, safe work system, training and supervision guidelines had anything to do with culpable homicide, and he replied: "No".

-The trial, before Lord Beckett, continues.
+The trial, before Lord Beckett, continues on Thursday.